How to Replace A Light Switch without Turning Off the Power?

 Must read: How to choose Wireless remote light switch

-Material Required to Replace Light Switch without Turning off the Power
+Essential Materials Needed for Replacing a Light Switch without Turning Off the Power

 To change a light switch without turning off the power, you will need to make sure that your equipment is safe.
 There are many items that can be used for this purpose and some common ones include: